codewithmohsen/frontend_clean_architecture/README.md

 + Material UI (UI Library): https://mui.com

 ## Acknowledgement
-I implement this project by my research, study, code review, search and so on without any help from anybody.
+I implement this project constantly in about a year by my research, study, code review, search and so on specially in ASP .net projects without any help from anybody.
+It is my prespective of programming and it could have mistakes, consequently please give me your comment and keep it touch.
 It is my pleasure if you donate me for freee by following me and give me a shiny star to this project.
 Good Luck!